-Trade receivables from customers that are insured by trade credit insurance underwritten by reputable insurers amount to \$71,128,000 (2019: \$85,898,000) at the end of the reporting period.
+Trade receivables from customers that are insured by trade credit insurance underwritten by reputable insurers amounted to \$82,871,000 (2020: \$71,128,000) at the end of the reporting period.

 Amounts due from subsidiaries

 Amounts due from subsidiaries are non-interest bearing and are repayable upon demand.
 These amounts are non-trade in nature, unsecured and are to be settled in cash.